dividebysandwich/sparkplayer/README.md

 I am a huge fan of VLC, which is a fantastic piece of software.
 However for over a decaded now I am irritated by the fact that VLC always seems to alter the pitch of music during playback, especially shortly after pressing play, after scrolling, or skipping to the next song.
 I have turned off any re-sampling feature in the settings but the issue persists.

 After looking through a bunch of terminal based players, here's SparkPlayer.
 It's lightweight, runs in the terminal, defaults to your music directory and does exactly what I want it to do.
-I still love VLC for video playback of course.
+Video playback is supported too, for when a music video shows up next to the album.